June 19, 2024

 What Is an Icebreaker?

 An icebreaker is a fun and engaging activity, game, or exercise that helps people connect and learn about each other when they're meeting for the first time, don't know each other well, or need to get more comfortable with each other.
 Icebreakers shatter social barriers, encourage lively interaction, and create a feel-good atmosphere, setting the stage for smooth sailing and enthusiastic collaboration.
-Often used as the opening act in internal meetings, workshops, or events, icebreakers will have your group chatting, laughing, and connecting in no time.
+Often used as the opening act in internal meetings, workshops, or team-building events, icebreakers will have your group chatting, laughing, and connecting in no time.

 Icebreakers for Meetings In Any Setting